djha-skin/candl/README.md

       # I love that poem, I write it everywhere.
 I don't care
       # if you think it's silly.

-    # Keywords are an interesting way to represent enums.
     eyes "brown" # a fairly common color for eyes. height 194.6
     # Oops, wonder why someone thought I was so young